Hurling Power Rankings

 Until that is the case, people won’t turn up to see them play.
 Or get heavily beaten as was the case against Dublin and Limerick, not to mention Cork last year.
 They went 40-plus minutes without scoring against Dublin and it didn’t get a whole lot better against the Treaty men.

-Rumours abounded that the team has not been training since the Dublin defeat — Laois are in turmoil right now and though they beat Carlow this year, they are going backwards.
+Rumours abounded that the team has not been training since the Dublin defeat — Laois are in turmoil right now.

 Follow us on Facebook and Twitter @eircomSportsHub